-Sources: Cornell Center for Real Estate and Finance, CoStar, MSCI-Real Capital Analytics hedonic price relative to the 3-year and 5-year moving average, as shown in Exhibit 10 and Exhibit 11.
-If the price is above a moving average, the trend is up.
-The reverse is also true, as a price below a moving average shows a down trend.
-Since the hedonic price for large hotels is below both its associated 3- and 5-year moving averages, this indicates a sell signal.
-On the other hand, the hedonic price for small hotels is above the 3- and
+Sources: Cornell Center for Real Estate and Finance, CoStar, MSCI-Real Capital Analytics

-5-year moving averages, indicating a buy signal.
-To assess whether the price of a large or small hotel has reached a new statistical high or low, we use the statistical technique known as Z-scores to standardize prices so that the average price is at zero (see the Appendix).
-If prices rise above 1.645 then this indicates a new statistical high.
-Conversely, if prices drop below -1.645, we see a new statistical low.
+If the price is above a moving average, the trend is up, whereas a price below the moving average is depicted as a downtrend.
+Since the hedonic price for large hotels is below both its associated 3-year and 5-year moving averages, this indicates a sell signal.
+In contrast, the hedonic price that is above the moving averages for small hotels indicates a buy signal.
+To assess whether the price of a large or small hotel has reached a new statistical high or low, we again use the Z-scores statistical technique (see appendix) to standardize prices so that the average price is at zero.
+As a reminder, if prices rise above 1.645, then this indicates a new statistical high, whereas if prices fall below -1.645, this